-There are various opinions whether an all out nuclear war could eradicate humankind.
-Some believe that it would be hard to reach all possible settlements.
-For example the ones that are isolated from other people like the mountains of Tibet or remote islands in the South Pacific [10].
+There are various opinions whether an all-out nuclear war could eradicate humankind.
+Some believe that it would be hard to reach all possible settlements, for example the ones that are isolated from other people like the mountains of Tibet or remote islands in the South Pacific [13].
 Also, there are nuclear shelters preventing the chosen ones.
-But even if we survive the initial impact, the long term climatic effects will lead to nuclear winter and the number of people would decrease to drastic numbers.
-While humans as species would probably survive, the level of human civilization would decline dramatically, probably demanding several centuries to regain proper technological state - if ever.
+But even if we survive the initial impact, the long term climatic effects would lead to a nuclear winter and the number of people would decrease to drastically low numbers.
+While humans as a species would probably survive, the level of human civilization would decline dramatically, probably demanding several centuries to regain the former technological state - if ever.